-Herding Hill Farm is ideally placed close to the town of Haltwhistle, Northumberland which is known as the Centre of Britain.
-Our 5-star camping and glamping site is close to the Northumberland/Cumbria border, making it an ideal place to stay if you are looking to explore the amazing rural landscape down the Tyne Valley from the city of Newcastle to Carlisle and beyond.
+Herding Hill Farm is an ideal Haltwhistle caravan park, placed close to the town of Haltwhistle, Northumberland which is known as the Centre of Britain.
+Our 5-star Haltwhistle camping and glamping site is close to the Northumberland/Cumbria border, making it an ideal place to stay if you are looking to explore the amazing rural landscape down the Tyne Valley from the city of Newcastle to Carlisle and beyond.
 So which Northumberland towns and villages do we recommend?

 Haltwhistle, Northumberland proudly proclaims itself to be the geographical centre of Great Britain as it is mid-way along the mainland’s longest line of longitude, however there are a number of other places which also make this claim.
 That calculation, allegedly, only works if you use Orkney as the northernmost point of Britain rather than Shetland.